-√ Philosophy 261.
+Philosophy 261.
 Existentialism.
 3 hrs.; 3 cr.
-Prereq: Philosophy 102 or 103 or 121 or 122 or 151.
+Prereq: Philosophy 102 or 103 or 121.

 The themes unifying the existentialist movement in 19th and 20th century continental philosophy, from Kierkegaard to Sartre and Camus.
 Not offered on a regular basis.
-Availability to be determined by the department.
+Availability to be deter - mined by the department.